SWGithinji/SWGithinji/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning python, html, ruby
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me samuelwgithinji@gmail.co
+- 📫 How to reach me samuelwgithinji@gmail.com

 <!---
 SWGithinji/SWGithinji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.